Git Checkout Subdirectory with Sparse Shallow Checkout

 Git shallow checkout

 A git shallow checkout is a way of checking out and fetching only the very recent part of the git archive.
 It fetches the whole repository, but not the whole history - if you don’t want - this makes the checkout overall rather smaller.
+Provide an argument of –depth=1 to the git clone command to copy only the latest revision of a repo.

 Git sparse and shallow checkout combined